jkosingh/C-plus-plus-VHDL-parser---detailed-/README.md

 -program will prompt user with a verbose or non-verbose mode.

 In non-verbose mode:
- The number of tokens
+- the number of tokens
- The number of conditional expressions
+- The number of conditional expressions
- The number of missing “end if”s
+- The number of missing “end if”s
- The number of missing “then”s
+- The number of missing “then”s
- The number of type mismatches
+- The number of type mismatches
- The number of width mismatches
+- The number of width mismatches

 In verbose mode:
- All of the non-verbose counts.
+- All of the non-verbose counts.
- For all error cases print out the line(s) on which the error occurs along with its type  Any additional details you wish to include
+- For all error cases print out the line(s) on which the error occurs along with its type
+- Any additional details you wish to include

 Plus some bonus features